Christian DuComb is associate professor of Theater

 All students of theater must learn to read plays as living texts, continuously reinvented through historically and culturally specific practices of theatrical performance.
 As a teacher, I endeavor not only to help my students grow as scholars and artists but also to broaden their vision of what theater can be.
-I design my courses to probe the boundaries of theater as an art form, and I select readings that emphasize race, gender, class, and sexual identity as vital themes in the study of theater and performance.
+I design my courses to probe the boundaries of theater as an art form, and I select readings that emphasize race, gender, class, ability, and sexual identity as vital themes in the study of theater and performance.

 Theater has a paradoxical capacity to highlight human differences while also exposing those differences as constructed and artificial, and this paradox animates my teaching interests in theater history, dramatic literature and criticism, and performance studies.